opengsn/docs/javascript-client/gsn-faq.md

 When deciding how many payments and for how much to cover, (d)app owners should consider what they expect the total cost of payment to be, and how they will identify who are their users.
 It is up to (d)app owners to decide how they will identify who is an eligible user.

-## If users don't need Metamask, where is the private key? <a id="if_users_don't_need_metamask,_where_is_the_private_key?"></a>

-To use GSN it is not necessary for users to have ETH or even have a wallet such as Metamask.
-This makes it ideal for creating universally accessible (d)apps that work equally as well on mobile as on desktop.

-With GSN, users' private keys (keypairs) are only used to sign a message for the relayers.
-For some appications, users may not be storing any significant value on this keypair and thus the security necessary for this key pair can be tuned to match the requirements of the (d)application.

-This enables the use-case where the user's keypair can be generated in-browser ephemerally.
-To persistent such "ephemeral" keypairs (d)apps can store this keypair in local storage, or leverage traditional web2 technologies to present users with a typical web2 login experience.

-## Does GSN work with MetaMask? <a id="does_gsn_work_with_metamask?"></a>

-Although GSN does not require a wallet provider such as Metamask, it is possible to use a wallet provider in conjunction with GSN for novel use cases.
-An example would be an application which requires users to register via a normal (non-gsn) Ethereum transaction and then for some time afterward, they would not be required to use Metamask to sign each transaction, rather the transactions would be handled by the GSN relays.
-This could be very convenient for applications which require a high number of transactions and where a confirmation popup for each transaction would be distracting or give a poor user experience.

-## How do I transition users from the browser key to using MetaMask or vice versa? <a id="how_do_i_transition_users_from_the_browser_key_to_using_metamask_or_vice_versa?"></a>

-OpenGSN team will be producing several guides and tutorials to help developers integrate GSN into their smart contracts and (d)applications.
-The process is rather straightforward and involves only inheriting a `BaseRelayRecipient` contract in the smart contract.
-It is up to developers to decide how and when they wish their users to send transactions via the GSN network.

 ## Can I use this with credit cards? <a id="can_i_use_this_with_credit_cards?"></a>

 An interesting use case for the GSN network is allowing users to pay for transactions via credit cards.
 An example way this might work would be charging a user directly for tokens that are then used to access services via the (d)application.
 The tokens can be held in a contract representing a users balance, and when making a transaction using the GSN their token balance can be decremented to cover the 'cost' of each transaction.